 Having LTI enables at institution level means that your Facilitators can now search and filter their activities list to find "LTI activities".

-Logged into your LMS as Administrator, browse to Site Administration>Plugins>Activity modules>LTI>"Manage External Tool Types."
+Once logged into Moodle as Administrator, browse to Site Administration>Plugins>Activity modules>LTI>"Manage External Tool Types."

 Add an external tool type.
 You'll need to specify: